A clinical trial is a research study, where a new drug or treatment is tested on people to assess its benefits and risks.

 A clinical trial is a research study, testing a new drug or treatment on people to find out about its benefits and risks.

-There are legal requirements on how a trial should be run.
-An organisation called the Medicines and Healthcare products Regulatory Agency (MHRA) needs to review and approve every trial, which must also be approved by local ethics committees.
+An organisation called the Medicines and Healthcare Products Regulatory Agency (MHRA) needs to review and approve every trial, which must also be approved by local ethics committees.

-There are different types of trials, depending on the research methods used, and different stages, or ‘phases’, depending how far research has got into a new treatment or drug.
+There are different types of trials, depending on the research methods used, and different stages, or ‘phases’, depending on how far research has gone into a new treatment or drug.

-You can find more information on clinical trials, and on making the decision whether or not to join one, on the NHS Choices website and in Understanding Clinical Trials.
+You can find more information on clinical trials, and on making the decision whether or not to join one, on the NHS Choices website.
 The UK Clinical Research Collaboration can also provide you with more information about taking part in a clinical trial.

-Clinical trials for people with HIV currently taking place are looking at some key areas of HIV treatment and prevention:
+Current clinical trials for people with HIV are looking at some key areas of HIV treatment and prevention: